 You recognize the need to employ people who display agile traits and characteristics.
 You need facilities that encourage agility and connectedness.
 You need collaboratively designed spaces so employees are encouraged to interact frequently.
 You need transparency as an organization so your employees have the information they need when they need it to quickly accomplish tasks and goals

 Agility is your willingness to change, your ability to change and the nimbleness you exhibit as you adapt to change quickly—it is key to your future.
 An earlier article identifies three important factors in creating an agile workplace.

-The following interview about agility features Brian McGowan, managing director & global healthcare services & solutions, leader, at ZRG Partners, LLC, where he has completed hundreds of successful employee searches.
-He believes the professional characteristic of agility—a continuous learner, decisive leader and strategic thinker—will define the next generation's leadership in today’s organizations.
+The following interview about agility features Brian McGowan, managing director, and global healthcare services and solutions, leader, at ZRG Partners, LLC, where he has completed hundreds of successful employee searches.
+He believes the professional characteristic of agility—a continuous learner, decisive leader, and strategic thinker—will define the next generation's leadership in today’s organizations.
 In the interview, he explores finding agile employees, developing agility in people and how organizations can become more agile.

 Interview With Brian McGowan

 Susan Heathfield: Why will the professional characteristics of agility, a continuous learner, decisive leader, and strategic thinker define next-generation leadership?

 Brian McGowan Right now, and for the foreseeable future, the greatest staffing needs across all industries are evolving around innovations in products, go-to-market systems and supply chain management.
 With boomers aging out and increased technology and globalization making its way in, a new kind of executive is required.

 This kind of executive will have the agility to learn, intellectual horsepower and immense curiosity.
 He or she will be an everyday learner, described as an individual who not only seeks out opportunities to learn but also proactively seeks a better way to conduct business for the sake of his company and employees.